nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 1.1 About This Developer Guide

-This developer guide was made to help you set up UniTracker on your computer for usage, testing and further implementations.
-It also provides you with all the information you need to use UniTracker alongside detailed diagrams on the implementation of our different features and how they integrate together.
+This developer guide was made to help the user set up UniTracker on their computer for usage, testing and further implementations.
+It also provides the user with all the information they need to use UniTracker alongside detailed diagrams on the implementation of our different features and how they integrate together.

 ### 1.2 How to Use This Developer Guide

-Firstly, refer to [Section 2.
-Setting Up](#2-setting-up) for instructions on setting up UniTracker on an IDE on your local computer.
+Firstly, the user can refer to [Section 2.
+Setting Up](#2-setting-up) for instructions on setting up UniTracker on an IDE on their local computer.

-Once UniTracker is up and running, you can refer to the [table of contents](#table-of-contents) to navigate to specific sections to explore and learn about our different features and how they were implemented.
+Once UniTracker is up and running, the user can refer to the [table of contents](#table-of-contents) to navigate to specific sections to explore and learn about our different features and how they were implemented.

 ### 1.3 Conventions in This Developer Guide